|

 such as higher highs, and look for CCI movements to be confirmed by

 general price readings as well.
+The purpose of

 the CCI index is to keep you out of the market during consolidation, or